-The Institute of Advanced Study is a prestigious, ideas-based Institute bringing together world-leading researchers from all disciplines to examine themes of major intellectual, scientific, political and practical significance.
+The Institute of Advanced Study is a prestigious, ideas-based Institute with global reach.
+We bring together world-leading researchers from all disciplines to work with Durham colleagues on collaborative projects of major intellectual, scientific, political and practical significance.
 At least twenty visiting IAS Fellows join us in Durham each year to work with Durham scholars to spark new investigations, set tomorrow's agenda and participate in a varied programme of activities.

 The Institute also serves as a top-level forum, enabling key-decision makers and experts to discuss pressing policy problems in an intellectually stimulating and unrestricted manner.
 We put on a wide range of public lectures and other events.
 There are also opportunities for postgraduates and other early career researchers to get involved.

 The IAS aims to build research capacity, realise potential, and meet the challenges of a changing world.
 There are many ways to participate in the life and work of the institute.
-We warmly welcome your involvement.
+We warmly welcome your involvement